Parzivalxx/Parzivalxx/README.md

 - 🔭 I’m Lloyd, a computer science undergraduate at NTU
 - 🤔 Interested in many areas of software development, from machine learning to web development
-- 🌱 I’m currently exploring data science libraries and algorithms and learning how to implement them
 - 📫 Feel free to reach me at lloydwangxy@gmail.com
 - 😄 Thanks for dropping by!